 LESLIE GEISSLER MUNGER

 Leslie Geissler Munger was sworn in as Illinois State Comptroller on January 12, 2015.
 Munger is a native Illinoisan, earning her bachelor’s degree at the University of Illinois and her master’s degree from the Kellogg School of Management at Northwestern University.
 She has been an active community volunteer and leader for the Riverside Foundation, a not-for-profit residential facility for developmentally disabled adults in Lincolnshire where she was named Volunteer of the Year in 2013.
-Comptroller Munger also served on the School District 103 Foundation Board for 7 years and spent 3 of those years as President.
+Comptroller Munger also served on the School District 103 Foundation Board for seven years and spent three of those years as president.
 She is a member of the University of Illinois Student Affairs Advisory Council.
 In 2004, Leslie was named Lincolnshire's Citizen of the Year.
-Munger and her husband, John, live in Lincolnshire and have two adult sons, Tom and Andy.

 SUSANA A. MENDOZA